ably/docs/README.md

 If you will be creating or modifying code within this repository that is to be uploaded automatically to [JSBin](https://jsbin.ably.io/), for our "Try it now code editor", then you will need to create yourself a JSBin config file:

-### Ably staff members

-To obtain the API key you need to run this command in the terminal, you must ensure you have installed the hero-cli tools (Instructions on [installing the Heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli) )
+To obtain the API key you need to run this command in the terminal, you must ensure you have installed the `heroku-cli`  tools (Instructions on [installing the Heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli) ) and postgresl ([PostgreSQL Downloads](https://www.postgresql.org/download/))

 ```bash
 $ heroku pg:psql -a ably-jsbin -c "select name, api_key from ownership"